carla-simulator/scenario_runner/Docs/list_of_scenarios.md

 This scenario is similar to 'VehicleTurningRight'.
 The differnce is that the ego vehicle takes a left turn from an intersection.

+### PassingFromOppositeDirections
+Scenario used to calibrating and testing sensor models: ego vehicle passes other vehicle from opposite direction on a long straight.
+Available configurations:
+PassingFromOppositeDirectionsCar
+PassingFromOppositeDirectionsTruck
+PassingFromOppositeDirectionsMotorcycle
+PassingFromOppositeDirectionsBicycle

+### OvertakingSlowTarget
+Scenario used for testing a simple overtake maneuver.
+Ego car should overtake other vehicle with safe margin on a long straight.
+Available configurations:
+OvertakingSlowTargetCar
+OvertakingSlowTargetTruck
+OvertakingSlowTargetMotorcycle
+OvertakingSlowTargetBicycle

+### FollowingAcceleratingTarget
+Scenario used for testing whether ego car follows a slowly accelerating other vehicle correctly on a long straight.
+Available configurations:
+FollowingAcceleratingTargetCar
+FollowingAcceleratingTargetTruck
+FollowingAcceleratingTargetMotorcycle
+FollowingAcceleratingTargetBicycle

+### FollowingDeceleratingTarget
+Scenario used for testing whether ego car follows a slowly decelerating other vehicle correctly on a long straight.
+Available configurations:
+FollowingDeceleratingTargetCar
+FollowingDeceleratingTargetTruck
+FollowingDeceleratingTargetMotorcycle
+FollowingDeceleratingTargetBicycle

+### FollowingChangingLanesTarget
+Scenario used for testing a cut off situation where other vehicle is slowly changing lane to one occupied by ego.
+Available configurations:
+FollowingChangingLanesCar
+FollowingChangingLanesTruck
+FollowingChangingLanesMotorcycle
+FollowingChangingLanesBicycle

+### DrivingOffDriveway
+Scenario used for testing a situation where other vehicle is merging from covered driveway right in front of ego.

+### OncomingTargetDriftsOntoEgoLane
+Scenario where oncoming other vehicle is slowly drifting from its lane onto one occupied by ego.
+Once ego applies countermeasure(s) to avoid oncoming traffic, it will veer off onto its proper lane.
+Available configurations:
+OncomingTargetDriftsOntoEgoLaneCar
+OncomingTargetDriftsOntoEgoLaneTruck
+OncomingTargetDriftsOntoEgoLaneMotorcycle

 ## Scenarios in Town03
 The following scenarios take place in Town01.
 Hence, the CARLA server has to be